MargaretSiple-NOAA/filesforboats/README.md

 |`pick.date()`| I think this is deprecated  |
 |`get.todays.date()`| Unchanged |

-## Components of .RData file for boats
+## Included in the .RData file for boats

 | Function           | Status |
 | -------------    |:-------------|